History Pathway Associate in Arts

 This course is scheduled for individual students who wish to explore topics not covered in the curriculum.
 The student must present a design of study (learning contract) to the faculty member who is to direct the work.
 Approval from the dean or director is required prior to registration.

-This course will cover the history of Latin America from 1492 to the present, emphasizing the multi-racial origins of Latin American countries, the development of political institutions, the relationship between Latin America and the U.S.A. and the response of modern Latin America to the challenges of democracy and economic development.
+This course will cover the history of Latin America from 1492 to the present, emphasizing the origins of Latin American countries, the influence of the Enlightenment, the development of political institutions, the relationship between Latin America and the U.S.A. and the response of modern Latin America to the challenges of democracy and economic development.
 This course partially satisfies the writing requirement of S.B.E.
 6A-10.030.

-Taking both a thematic and chronological approach, this course explores the ways in which peoples across the world have engaged, conflicted and cooperated with one another since 1500 CE.
-We will emphasize the ways in which individuals and groups have experienced and influenced larger historical trends, including exploration and colonization, the rise of capitalism and challenges to capital, decolonization and globalization.
+This course explores the ways in which peoples across the world have engaged, conflicted and cooperated with one another since 1500 CE.
+We will emphasize the ways in which individuals and groups have experienced and influenced larger historical trends.
 Throughout the semester, we will learn how historians create knowledge and practice historical thinking and skills.

 This course covers topics of current interest.